Contains the active ingredient olmesartan medoxomil

 If you do not understand the directions, ask your doctor or pharmacist for help.

 How much to take

-For most adult patients, the usual starting dose of APO-OLMESARTAN is 20 mg once a
+The usual starting dose of olmesartan is 20 mg once daily.

-day.
-The dose may need to be increased to APO-OLMESARTAN 40 mg once a day if necessary.
+The dose may need to be increased to 40 mg once a day if necessary.

 For children 6-18 years (weighing 35 kg or more):

 The usual dose is 20 mg once daily.

 For children 6-18 years (weighing less than 35 kg):

 The usual dose is 10 mg once daily.